Greetlist/wow_fishing_script/README.md

 - [ ] Auto Online/Offline.
 - [ ] Key Binding configurable.
 - [ ] Auto change coordinate threshold.
 (Reinforcement)
-- [ ] Auto change Fish-Float hsv color range to fit different environment.
+- [x] Manual change Fish-Float hsv color range to fit different environment.
 (Reinforcement)

 # Report Bug And Advice
 If you trapped with some unknown bugs or want to give some advice, Please [new issue](https://github.com/Greetlist/wow_fishing_script/issues/new/choose) to me.